 - NO SUGAR!!!
 (This is a must, and cuts out most supermarket foods).

-- Cut out processed foods (Yes, breakfast cereals and tomato ketchup too) and avoid most white foods (flour, rice, pasta etc).
+- Cut out processed foods (Yes, breakfast cereals and tomato ketchup too) and limit most white foods (flour, rice, pasta etc).

 - Avoid chemicals in food as much as possible… Yep, that means most bread is gone too (Because you’ve now cut out sugar, flour and preservatives/chemicals).